10 Ways You’re Probably Cleaning Your Bathroom Wrong

 You scrub your plastic shower curtains

 Don’t waste any energy scrubbing a shower curtain liner when cleaning bathroom areas.
 Throw it into the washing machine with a couple of towels, a cup of vinegar, and run for about five minutes.
 Let the towels and curtain soak in the water for an hour before turning the machine back on to finish the cycle.
 Hang to dry.
-Make sure you're not making these cleaning mistakes that are making your home dirtier.
+Get more information about the best ways to wash your shower curtains.

 You use paper towels